Forex Trading Psychology

 - Join a trading community – Groups with like-minded people in similar situations.
 It can be a challenge to reach out but remember that most people are feeling the same way.
 Connect with traders and begin communicating, via Skype, Telegram, Discord, etc.

 - Post your trading log publicly including your analysis and thoughts – Once you put yourself and your work out there, people will begin to show up around you.
-Good ideas will be validated while not so good ones will be challenged and will push you to question, rework, and refine your methods precisely.
+Good trading ideas will be validated while not so good ones will be challenged and will push you to question, rework, and refine your methods precisely.
 Your strategy and plan will improve when surrounded by the opinion and skills of others.

 - Find a mentor – Every professional should have someone to receive guidance.
 To be the best, you should learn from the best.
 Listen to their experiences and use them to build and nurture your own experiences.